olepoeschl/NQueensFAF/README.md

 OpenCL.
 In Windows and Mac the OpenCL Libraries should be included in the graphics driver, in Linux you may have to install the missing libraries manually.
 After that, download the jar and run it by executing the  command<br>
-`java -jar nqueens-client.jar nqueensfaf.de`
+`java -jar nqueens-client.jar nqueensfaf.de`<br>
-in the directory where the jar is located. (nqueensfaf.de is the server that sends the workloads and gets the results) <br>
+in the directory where the jar is located. (nqueensfaf.de is the distributing server) <br>

 __NOTE:__ Eventually adapt the name 'nqueens-client.jar' to the actual name of the jar you downloaded.